 \section{Sharpness of Theorem \ref{2025.04.25.thm11}}

-In this section, we give a heuristic idea of the sharpness of the Bochner-Riesz type estimate (Theorem \ref{2025.04.25.thm11}).
-The idea goes back to a counterexample of a ball multiplier operator by \cite{MR296602}.
+In this section, we give a heuristic explanation for the sharpness of the Bochner-Riesz type estimate (Theorem \ref{2025.04.25.thm11}).
+The idea goes back to a counterexample for a ball multiplier operator by \cite{MR296602}.